gRegorLove/ProcessWire-Webmention/README.md

 ## Vouch (beta)
 The [Vouch](http://indiewebcamp.com/Vouch) is a beta anti-spam extension to Webmention.
 This plugin will always attempt to send vouch URLs with webmentions, if possible.
 You can optionally require received webmentions include a vouch URL.
 In the admin area, Modules > Webmention, check the box to “Require webmention with vouch” and add “Approved vouch domains,” one domain per line.

+As of version 1.1.1, there is a new config field “Vouch whitelist URL.”
+You can enter the URL of your blogroll or other whitelist.
+It will be monitored periodically and new domains will be added to the list of approved vouch domains.
+Links must use the [h-card microformat](http://microformats.org/wiki/h-card).
+No domains will be removed from the approved vouch domains.

 ## IndieWeb
 The IndieWeb movement is about owning your data.
 It encourages you to create and publish on your own site and optionally syndicate to third-party sites.
 Webmention is one of the core building blocks of this movement.

 Learn more and get involved by visiting <http://indiewebcamp.com>.

+## Changelog
+### v1.1.1 2016-04-10
+- Updated packaged php-mf2 library to version 0.3.0
+- Added config option to automatically monitor a page for approved vouch domains.
+- Better authorship algorithm support.
+- Fixed issues #2, #3

+### v1.1.0 2016-02-25
+Stable release